davidbispo/car-pooler/README.md

 ### 2. Serving cars
 Journeys can be created via request and are managed by a queue.
 Once a car is requested, the requested posts to a CarPoolingQueue.
-The request request then sleeps and keeps trying to finding a CarFoundNotification for the waiting group.
+The request then sleeps and keeps trying to find a CarFoundNotification for the waiting group.
 This notification contains a car_id that may carry out the trip.

-Once the waiting request detects that a car has been found for that waiting group, it atomically registers the journey, subtracts car seats from the assigned car, removes the notification and returns a 200 status.
+Once the waiting request detects that a car has been found for that waiting group, it atomically registers the journey, subtracts the number of seats from the assigned car, removes the notification and returns a 200 status.

 ### 3. The CarPolling queue
 The queue runs concurrently as a scheduled task, that periodically loops through the queue, finds cars, and notifies the awaiting requesters.

-It serves cars on a first-come first-serve(FCFS) order.
+It serves cars on a first-come-first-serve(FCFS) order.
 Once the consumer starts, it assigns cars to customers in order of arrival(i.e.: it loops through the queue).

-However, it would not be fair for example within a queue context, for every customer to need to be server before the next, since we don't know how long that could take.
+However, it would not be fair for example within a queue context, for every customer to need to be served before the next, since we don't know how long that could take.
 As a workaround, the queue stores and skips unresolved waiting groups, retrying them before attempting to solve the next waiting groups, so they get prioritized and don't have to wait for another queue cycle to start to get a journey registered.

 Cars are served until they are full(i.e.: until no more sits are available).
-Cars are served to customers FSFS using optimal fit first:we can't fit 4 people in a car with 2-seats. since the opposite is true, makes sense to always fit larger groups in the largest possible cars.
-If we can't find an exact fit we find a larger car.
+Cars are served to customers FSFS using optimal fit first: we can't fit 4 people in a car with 2-seats.
+Since the opposite is true, makes sense to try to fit groups in the largest possible cars and generate the most journeys possible.
+If we can't find an exact fit, we find a larger car.

 ### 4. Thread-safety
 Thread safety is achieved by using Thread-synced(i.e.: Thread-safe) variables